 College Placement | The Dunham School, Baton Rouge, LA

-Our College Placement program is dedicated to guiding each student on a personalized journey toward higher education.
-We believe that finding the right college is about more than just admissions; it's about discovering a community where unique talents can flourish and aspirations can take flight.
+Our College Placement program guides each student on a personalized journey toward higher education.
+We believe finding the right college is about more than just admission—it’s about discovering a community where unique talents flourish and aspirations thrive.

 See a full list of Dunham School graduates college acceptances.